BrentGrammer/c-sharp-dotnet-7-angular-app/NOTES/Setup.md

 - You can set a standard port for your API: `"applicationUrl": "http://localhost:5000;https://localhost:5001",`
   - run on http and https (5000 and 5001)
 - You can optionally remove the other https and IIS Express blocks so you only have http block
+  - we just need a single profile to run over the ports specified

+### appsettings.json

+- Can use configuration info in this file in code at runtime
+  - `<project>\appsettings.Development.json`
+  - Update logging to information: `"Microsoft.AspNetCore": "Information"` to get more info while developing

+### Program.cs

+- Entry point to application
+- Can add services in the top part
+- The bottom part is the HTTP request pipeline
+  - Can use middleware to manipulate the http requests and responses here. i.e. `app.UseAuthorization();`

+## Troubleshooting

+- HTTPS not working (if you go to the port and get a certificate expired error)
+  - run `dotnet dev-certs https --trust`